NidhitheCoder/reactDeveloper-2020/readme.md

 - componentDidMount() - Method that call after update the DOM.
 - When ever a component update or rerender all the children also rerender.

-### Unmount phase
+### Unmount Phase

 - componentWillUnmount() get called.(not rendering components)

-# section -4 Master project : setting up E-commerce project
+# Section -4 Master Project : Setting-up E-commerce Project

 ###